lucide-icons/lucide/packages/lucide-vue-next/README.md

 </template>

 <script>
-import * as icons from "lucide-vue";
+import * as icons from "lucide-vue-next";

 export default {
   props: {